Bernd Schmidbauer

-Bernd Schmidbauer (born 29 May 1939 in Pforzheim) is a former German politician and member of the Christian Democratic Union of Germany (CDU).
+Bernd Schmidbauer (born 29 May 1939) is a former German politician and member of the Christian Democratic Union of Germany (CDU).

 He was Parliamentary State Secretary to the Federal Minister for the Environment, Nature Conservation and Nuclear Safety from January to December 1991 and Minister of State to the Federal Chancellor from 1991 to 1998, as well as coordinator of the intelligence services.

 Life

 After graduating from high school in 1959, Schmidbauer studied physics, chemistry and biology at the Karlsruhe Institute of Technology, where he passed the scientific examination in 1967 and the pedagogical examination in 1969.
 He then worked as a teacher at the Boxberg Gymnasium in Heidelberg, most recently as director of studies.

 Bernd Schmidbauer is married and has three children.